 On top of this, the scientists state that "the most striking part of the study was that the number of migraine patients was low compared with the hair plantation population," (we can assume they mean hair transplant population).
 Of the 150 people that had hair transplant operations during the period of the study, only six had historical problems with migraines.
 Interpreting this data, the team wrote in their findings that: "In patients who need hair transplantation, the rate of incidence of migraine may be low."

 , 'Migraine is a common health condition, affecting around one in every five women and around one in every 15 men'.
 This means that most migraine sufferers are women, whilst the majority of patients who undergo hair restoration surgery are men.
 Of the six volunteers who took part in their research, five were men experiencing male pattern baldness

 Although there is no cure for migraines, having hair transplant surgery to relieve them seems like a rather drastic solution; the NHS currently advises lying in a darkened room or sleeping during an attack, and notes that many sufferers use over-the-counter painkillers, such as paracetamol, aspirin or ibuprofen.
 Having one to deal with a hair loss condition

 for a hair transplant; those with extensive areas of baldness may not have the necessary amount, or quality, of donor hair - the hairs at the back and sides of the head excavated and re-grafted during the procedure - for the operation to be worthwhile.

 This is one of the key reasons it is not usually offered in cases of autoimmune alopecia, which can cause anything from small bald spots to total hair loss from head to toe.
 Whilst treatments for the most severe forms - Alopecia Totalis and Alopecia Universalis - are still in development, alopecia areata treatment

 Non-surgical hair loss treatment

 are often advised by surgeons that they are too young to have the operation - though in cases of temporal triangular hair loss from male pattern baldness, a lower mid-twenties age may be considered.
 They are frequently directed to try stabilising their hair fall, regrowing hair and preventing baldness

 - the most common cause of shedding in women - provides a larger, less defined affected area, often covering the whole vertex (top of the scalp) and the temples.
 This would mean needing, not only a lot of good quality donor hair, but also more money, given this already expensive procedure tends to be priced per graft (per hair).
-For these reasons, amongst others, many women choose a personalised female pattern hair loss treatment
+For these reasons, amongst others, many women opt to follow a female pattern hair loss treatment